 In the first of this two-part blog, we look at some of the fleet procurement, vehicle utilisation and mobility management considerations that can help mitigate the environmental impact of both company vehicles, and those owned by employees but driven for business.

 Probably the most effective step any forward-thinking fleet manager could take would be towards the electrification of their fleet.
-In April 2019, fully electric vehicle sales soared 70 per cent year on year across Europe.
-Certainly the cost of electric vehicles (EVs) has been dropping, while charging times have been speeding up and ranges increasing.
-The Tesla Model 3, for example, now has a range of up to 530km and can provide 160km worth of charge in under eight minutes.
+Certainly, the cost of electric vehicles (EVs) has been dropping, while charging times have been speeding up and ranges increasing, fuelling its popularity.

-Top 10 EU countries for number of public access EV chargers (in 2017)
+Top 10 EU countries for number of public access EV chargers (in 2021 (YTD))